-The Company has re-sampled 50 drill holes, approximately 3,400 samples, in the initial bulk development block.
+The Company has re-sampled 56 drill holes, approximately 3,750 samples, in targeted bulk development blocks.
 This work is part of the Company's program of assaying extensive intervals of the 60,000 metres of drill core at the Tuvatu project not previously sampled.
-This program and the corresponding re-logging of the core is a continuing project, currently sampling at a daily rate of approximately 125 samples (equivalent 250 metres) of core.
+The program's data is currently being analyzed with the historical data base to verify and validate the existing database, determine future sampling direction, determine future drilling targets and the creation of resource blocks for the purposes of resource modeling.